-This may well be the most critical (and in some cases most difficult) step.
+This may well be the most critical (and in some cases most difficult) step when creating a customer journey map.
 From all the data on how informed companies are about what makes their customers tick, it’s clear that understanding their customers’ goals has not been a priority.

 Here’s your opportunity to key in on them.
 Put some thought into what your customers want to achieve as they move through each phase.
 Then, you’ll be able to see if you have the necessary places on your website to support those goals.